reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 > **Wrong**: Added feature ... (passive voice, past tense)

 #### Detailed Enough
 Super-detailed commit messages are frustrating as well.
-You can find that level of detail in the code.
-For example, if your version control is Git, you can see all the changed files in Git, so you don't have to list them.
+We can find that level of detail in the code.
+For example, if our version control is Git, we can see all the changed files in Git, so we don't have to list them.

 So, instead of answering "what are the changes?", it's better to answer **"What are the changes for?"**.